-We will first overview resampling methods in statistics and then apply them to portfolio optimization.
+We will first give an overview of resampling methods in statistics and then apply them to portfolio optimization.

 In statistics, resampling is the creation of new samples based on a single observed sample block.
 Suppose we have \(n\) observations, \(\bm{x}_1,\dots,\bm{x}_n\), of a random variable \(\bm{x}\) from which we estimate some parameters \(\bm{\theta}\) as \[ \hat{\bm{\theta}} = f(\bm{x}_1,\dots,\bm{x}_n), \] where \(f(\cdot)\) denotes the estimator.
 The estimation \(\hat{\bm{\theta}}\) is a random variable because it is based on \(n\) random variables.
 It may seem that the only possible way to characterize the distribution of the estimation would be to somehow have access to more realizations of the random variable \(\bm{x}\).
 However, this is precisely when resampling methods help to do some “magic.”
 The most popular methods include cross-validation and the bootstrap (Efron and Tibshirani, 1993).

 Cross-validation is a type of resampling method widely used in portfolio backtesting (see Chapter 8) and machine learning (see Chapter 16).
 The idea is simple and consists of dividing the \(n\) observations into two groups: a training set for fitting or learning the estimator \(f(\cdot)\) and a validation set for assessing its performance.
 This process can be repeated multiple times to provide multiple realizations of the performance value, which can then be used to compute the empirical performance.
-For example, the \(k\)-fold cross-validation divides the set into \(k\) subsets, each is held out in turn as the validation set while using the others for training.
-The leave-one-out cross-validation is an extreme case where the original dataset of \(n\) observations is divided into \(k=n\) subsets, which means that for each subset a single observation is held out from the training process and later it is used for validation.
+For example, \(k\)-fold cross-validation divides the set into \(k\) subsets, where each is held back in turn as the validation set while using the others for training.
+Leave-one-out cross-validation is an extreme case where the original dataset of \(n\) observations is divided into \(k=n\) subsets, which means that for each subset a single observation is held back from the training process and used later for validation.

-The bootstrap is a type of resampling method proposed in 1979 by Efron, which appears truly magical but it is nevertheless based on a sound statistical theory (Efron, 1979).
-In fact, the name itself (bootstrap) figuratively refers to the seemingly impossible task of lifting oneself by pulling on the boot-straps.
+The bootstrap is a type of resampling method proposed in 1979 by Efron, which appears truly magical but it is nevertheless based on sound statistical theory (Efron, 1979).
+In fact, the name itself (bootstrap) figuratively refers to the seemingly impossible task of lifting oneself by pulling on one’s bootstraps.

 The idea of the bootstrap is to mimic the original sampling process (from which the original \(n\) observations \(\bm{x}_1,\dots,\bm{x}_n\) were generated) by sampling these realizations \(n\) times with replacement (some samples will be selected multiple times while others will not be used).
 This procedure is repeated \(B\) times to obtain the bootstrap samples, \[ \big(\bm{x}_1,\dots,\bm{x}_n\big) \rightarrow \left(\bm{x}_1^{*(b)},\dots,\bm{x}_n^{*(b)}\right), \quad b=1,\dots,B, \] each of which leads to a different realization of the estimation (bootstrap replicates), \[ \hat{\bm{\theta}}^{*(b)} = f\left(\bm{x}_1^{*(b)},\dots,\bm{x}_n^{*(b)}\right), \quad b=1,\dots,B, \] from which measures of accuracy of the estimator (bias, variance, confidence intervals, etc.) can then be empirically obtained.